 So what did that mean for me?
 Absolutely not a thing.

 I’ll admit, initially I thought that if there were too many blogs on my topic that I should just forget about starting a blog on the same topic.
 How could I truly stand out an oversaturated market?

 But I soon realized I was wrong.
 It was possible to stand out.
-In this post I’ll share with you a few ways I’ve discovered how to make this work.
+In this

 With just a few key elements to help me stand out I learned that I didn’t have to back down on a blog idea simply because the idea is already out there.
 I’m glad I came to this conclusion because it freed me up to blog what I’m passionate about without being afraid that it won’t be successful.